 The most common explanation is that the town consists of a north and south square, linked together by a small bridge over the river.
 When seen from above, the bridge serves as the knot that ties the town together.

 3. Ring of Kerry town

 Sneem is a fantastic spot along the Ring of Kerry driving and cycling route.
-It’s a popular stop off point, and is just a little under halfway round the ring.
-As a result, there are plenty of things to do in Sneem and there and endless number of places to visit in Kerry close-by.
+It’s a popular stop-off point and is just a little under halfway around the ring.
+As a result, there are plenty of things to do in Sneem and there are an endless number of places to visit in Kerry close by.

 A very brief history of Sneem

-The two squares, as well as the roads between, both showcase a number of quaint, stone cottages and houses that date back hundreds of years in some cases.
+The two squares, as well as the roads between, both showcase a number of quaint stone cottages and houses, some of which date back hundreds of years.

 Nowadays, these mostly operate as shops, pubs, restaurants, cafes, guesthouses, and homes for the locals.
-Tourism has become a major part of life in the town, though it still manages to retain its village-like charm and a strong local character.
+Tourism has become a major part of life in the town, though it still manages to retain its village charm and strong local character.

 Over the years, many people have visited and subsequently fallen in love with Sneem.
 Most prominent is perhaps the former French President Charles de Gaulle, who now has a monument dedicated to him in the north square.